lulopdz/GridOpt.jl/README.md

 - **Scalability**: Supports large-scale problems, suitable for both academic research and practical applications.
 - **Modular Design**: Easily extendable for different optimization scenarios, from short-term operations to long-term planning.

+## Disclaimer

+This is a personal project, so bear with me as I continue to improve and expand the repository!

 ## Getting Started

 To get started, clone the repository and add `GridOpt.jl` to your Julia environment: